LearnDash vs Teachable 2023: Which Is The Best E-Learning Platform?

 Teachable

-Teachable supports Stripe and PayPal and one-time and global discount coupons.
+Teachable supports Stripe, PayPal, and one-time and global discount coupons.
 Throughout the checkout process, you can also create and sell upsells on the thank you page.

 Affiliate marketing is integrated into all of Teachable’s plans.
 Affiliates can keep track of their referral data and recover their unique links using an affiliate dashboard.